Bola Kampung: The Movie

 Bola Kampung: The Movie is a 2013 Malaysian Malay-language animated science fantasy film co-directed by Ah Loong and Chong Tee Chua, based on the animated series Bola Kampung produced by Animasia Studios and Young Jump Animation.
-The movie was a moderate commercial success, released on March 21, 2013 in Malaysia and April 2013 in Indonesia.
+The movie was a moderate commercial success, released on March 21, 2013, in Malaysia and April 2013 in Indonesia.
 It is the first Malaysian animated film to be produced in 3D stereoscopic format.

 Plot

 Amanda, a young princess of the virtual world game Kingdom Hill, was sent to Kampung Gong Lech to find the legendary "Solar Warrior", a savior to the crisis his Kingdom.

 Unfortunately, the princess had lost her memory when she arrived in Kampung Gong Lech.
-Iwan, the hero Bola Kampung mistake him for a supposed cousin came to visit during the school holidays.
+Iwan, mistook her as supposed cousin that came to visit him during school holidays.
 Princess Amanda then happy spending her days in the village of Iwan and his colleagues did not know that the evil villain of the virtual game world have sent assassins after him.

 As time passed, Princess Amanda slowly regains her lost memories.
 Solar Warrior his quest for an end when she realized that she was looking for a hero chosen is drunk all together.
 Unfortunately, he was captured by the assassin and had to return to the Kingdom Hill.

 John and his friends hatched a plan to help Princess Amanda and save his kingdom from evil villains.
 However, Kumar, a young scientist The village notice something has gone terribly wrong with the virtual game.
 He believes the cause of the threat to the Kingdom Hill is vicious virus that has invaded the game for a few days.

 With no other options at hand, Iwan, drunk and Azizul enters cyberspace Kingdom Hill hoping to save Princess Amanda and destroy Lord Vilus before it's too late.